CupOfApplesauce/Mobile-Lovely-Injector/README.md

 THIS IS NOT A FREE APK!
 This whole process starts with you having your own legally purchased copy of Balatro and converting it into an APK yourself!

 Finally, for complete transparency, I made this using Anthropic's Claude coding.
 THIS IS NOT AN ADVERTISEMENT!
 I just felt that I needed to be honest about something like this.
 There are so many incredibly intelligent and talented content creators and coders for this game.
 I am not one of them and I will not disrespect them by pretending to be one.
 That being said, this is designed to work with their mods AS IS.
 I would never dare to insult them by altering their hard work.
-I just wanted to create sometehing that allowed me to enjoy their work to the fullest.
+I just wanted to create something that allowed me to enjoy their work to the fullest.
 Hopefully this will help you achieve the same.
 # Requirements
 1. Please read this top to bottom and follow the instructions carefully!
 2. A repackaged version of PC Balatro as an APK.
 This can be done by using blake502's Balatro Mobile Maker found here. https://github.com/blake502/balatro-mobile-maker